andrewjmack/sqlalchemy-challenge/README.md

 The challenge consists of two parts: analysis (Jupyter notebook) and endpoints through a Flask server app (Python file).
 An html template is used to improve the API landing page.

-UPDATES 5.6.2024: Originally, single quotation marks around 'start' and 'end' relating to the dynamic routes' date format lead to user confusion, and were removed.
-A screenshot of dynamic start/end date API route added to the repo to show it is functioning after clarifying the correct format in the index.HTML file for the API URLs.

 ## Repo Contents
 - README
 - Dynamic Route Screenshot 2024_05_06.png